 If a police officer requests proof that your vehicle was insured at the time of the accident, you must provide proof.
 (MCL 257.328(1) and (2))

-Another course of action to take to prepare for a car accident is to make sure you have an “Emergency Contacts” card in your vehicle with contact information (names, phone numbers, email addresses) for your spouse, family, loved ones, friends or your work in case you are injured in a crash and your injuries prevent you from being able to convey this information.
+Another course of action to take to prepare for a car accident in Michigan is to make sure you have an “Emergency Contacts” card in your vehicle with contact information (names, phone numbers, email addresses) for your spouse, family, loved ones, friends or your work in case you are injured in a crash and your injuries prevent you from being able to convey this information.

 If you are currently taking medications and/or you are under the care of a doctor, make sure you have this information available for first responders to find.
 This may include: (1) a list of your medications and especially any medical allergies you may have; (2) any medical conditions you are treating for; and (3) your doctors’ names and contact information.